cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: What happens to the gaps when an alignment is fed to T-Coffee?
 -----------------------------------------------------------------

 A: An alignment is ALWAYS considered as a library AND a set of sequences.
-If you want your alignment to be considered as a library only, use the S identifier.
+If you want your alignment to be considered as a library only, use the S identifier:

 ::